 Are you planning to bring some of the permitted parrot varieties into Hawaii with you?
 Then, you must ensure they meet the state’s requirements.

-Hawaii is strict about bird imports, as it doesn’t want to introduce birds with the West Nile Virus into the country, as the virus could spread to native bird species.
+Hawaii is strict about bird imports because it doesn’t want to introduce birds with the West Nile Virus into the country, as the virus could spread to native bird species.

-For this reason, owners must isolate their birds for 168 hours following their arrival.
+For this reason, owners must quarantine their birds for 168 hours following their arrival.
 This isolation period must start within 36 hours or 1.5 days of entering the state.

 In addition, owners will require a Poultry and Bird Permit.